swift-wu/PCSQMIX-HWS/README.md

 # 💥 Real-Vehicle testing
-a full-scale vehicle experiment is conducted in a four-vehicle cooperative unsignalized intersection scenario.
+A full-scale vehicle experiment is conducted in a four-vehicle cooperative unsignalized intersection scenario.
 Each CAV is equipped with a GNSS/INS navigation system and a 5G communication gateway, while the RSU also uses a 5G gateway for V2I communication.
 The vehicles’ position, velocity, and heading information are collected through GNSS/INS and transmitted to the MEC server via 5G.
 The MEC server runs the PCSQMIX-HWS model to generate cooperative decisions and sends the optimized commands back to the CAVs for execution.

 <div align="center">
   <img width="1200" alt="image" src="https://github.com/user-attachments/assets/672fa390-51c3-4551-bfdb-9665bbbc6f42"/>